nntrn/bookstand/docs/_annotations/empire-of-illusion.md

 modified: 2023-09-07T03:39:28Z
 tags: "social-science"
 slug: empire-of-illusion
+description: "Book annotations for Empire of Illusion by Chris Hedges"
 ---

 *  "And that," put in the Director sententiously, "that is the secret of happiness and virtue—liking what you've got to do.
 All conditioning aims at that: making people like their unescapable social destiny."1